-The Monash FODMAP Team recently certified a number of enzyme supplements produced by Dutch company, Intoleran (formerly Disolut).
+The Monash FODMAP Team have certified a number of enzyme supplements under the Monash University Low FODMAP Certification Program (for a complete list of Monash certified products, please refer to our app).
 These products are marketed to people who experience digestive discomfort after eating, including people with IBS, so we thought it timely to revisit the topic of enzyme supplementation in IBS.

 Digestive enzymes are proteins that assist our bodies to breakdown and absorb the fats, proteins, and carbohydrates we consume from food.
 Examples are included in the table below: